jaredly/j3/Roadmap.md

     - yeah thinking not just normal web selection. might as well take full control.
 - [ ] btw I should definitely support multi-select. bc that would be very cool, right?
+- [ ] BUG: space in an inside should create two blanks
+- [ ] backspace after two blanks should delete both

 # ByHand